antfu/antfu.me/pages/posts/ai-qrcode.md

 ### Tutorials

 - [Stable Diffusion LoRA Models: A Complete Guide](https://aituts.com/stable-diffusion-lora/) - The one I used to get started
-- [(Chinese) Use AI to genereate scannable images](https://mp.weixin.qq.com/s/i4WR5ULH1ZZYl8Watf3EPw) - I believe it's the original creator this idea.
-Unfortunately the article is in Chinese and I didn't find a English version of it.
+- [(Chinese) Use AI to genereate scannable images](https://mp.weixin.qq.com/s/i4WR5ULH1ZZYl8Watf3EPw) - Unfortunately the article is in Chinese and I didn't find a English version of it.
 - [Upscale Images With Stable Diffusion](https://easywithai.com/guide/how-to-use-upscalers-in-stable-diffusion/) - Enlarge the image while adding more details